mg2239/icon-generator/README.md

 # Icon Generator

-Web app that generates Github-style user avatars using MD5 hashes of strings in Python.
+Web app that generates Github-style user avatars using MD5 hashes of strings and uploads them using Imgur’s API.

 The app is hosted on Heroku, and can be found [here](http://icon-gen-app.herokuapp.com).